RanZhu1989/OpenDSS_Python_Interface/README.md

 This package is a cross-platform OpenDSS Python Interface.
 It is a wrapper of OpenDSS Direct DLL.
 The package is developed based on the OpenDSSdirect Project (https://github.com/dss-extensions/OpenDSSDirect.py).
 The purpose of this package is to provide a convenient way to use OpenDSS in Python, especially for operating data generating and reinforcement learning.
 The package is still under development.
 Any suggestions are welcome.

+The ipynb file is a tutorial for the package.

 Environment:

 * python == 3.8